louisboilard/autom8/README.md

 ### 1. Create and implement your feature

+Navigate to the project you want to work on and simply run:
 ```bash
 autom8
 ```

 Build a spec with Claude's help by running `autom8`.
 Describe your feature, answer Claude's questions, and it'll create a structured spec for you.
-When you're happy with the spec, exit the session (`/exit` or `Ctrl-d`) and autom8 takes over from there, implementing each story until you have a PR ready for review.
+When you're happy with the spec, exit the session (`/exit` or `Ctrl-d`) and autom8 takes over from there, implementing each work unit (internally called stories) until done.

-If you already have a spec file, pass it directly:
+If you already have a spec file (generated from a previously interupted session for example), pass it directly:

 ```bash
 autom8 spec.md      # Markdown spec
 autom8 spec.json    # JSON spec
 ```

-### 2. Watch it work
+### 2. Let it work

 ![Running autom8](assets/running.png)

-autom8 converts specs to JSON, picks the highest-priority incomplete story, runs Claude to implement it, reviews the work, fixes issues automatically, and commits when all stories pass.
+autom8 converts specs to JSON, picks the highest-priority incomplete story, runs Claude to implement it, reviews the work, fixes issues automatically, and commits/open pr's (if you want it to) when all stories pass.

 ## How It Works